DavidBenko/DBTransitEncryption/README.md

 Public Properties
 ---------
-**DBTransitEncryption** has a few public properties which allow you to modify the encryption algorithms to suit your project's needs.
+**DBTransitEncryptor** has a few public properties which allow you to modify the encryption algorithms to suit your project's needs.

 ```objc
 @property (nonatomic, assign) NSUInteger rsaKeySize;                        // RSA key size in bits